jrroosevelt/VS2PCG/Card clarifications A-L.md

 In the case of Doombot, the event in question is Doctor Doom being wounded.
 As long as he is still being wounded, you may continue to try to apply replacement modifiers.

-Sorry for the short answer last night, I was tired and about to go to bed when I saw the question.

 ^Source: [^Facebook ^Post](https://www.facebook.com/groups/860168987351982/permalink/2945524228816437/?comment_id=2947706685264858)

 # Dormammu